substrait-io/substrait/site/docs/types/type_classes.md

 ## User-Defined Types

-User-defined type classes can be created using a combination of pre-defined types.
-User-defined types are defined as part of [simple extensions](../extensions/index.md#simple-extensions).
+User-defined types are defined as part of [simple extensions](../extensions/#simple-extensions).
 An extension can declare an arbitrary number of user defined extension types.
 Once a type has been declared, it can be used in function declarations.

 A YAML example of an extension type is below: